 As you approach the end of the tax year, you should think about whether you have any week 53 payment issues.
-See our website for more information on this.
+See our paying wages section for more information on this.

 You should send your final Full Payment Submission (FPS) of the tax year (which ends on 5 April) on or before your employees’ last payday of the tax year as normal.
-If you are unable to send your submission on or before the pay date this will be recognised as a late submission by HMRC.
+If you are unable to send your submission on or before the pay date this may be recognised as a late submission by HMRC.
 Saying that, they will accept your final FPS until the 19th April (this is the EPS filing deadline also) – after that date you will not be able to file an FPS and will have to send an Earlier Year Update (EYU).